 Using measures makes beverage stock control much easier.
 Knowing exactly what amount of alcohol went in what beverage can help you calculate a better cost of goods sold, and better inform stocking decisions going forward.

-When applying for these licenses for the purpose of selling alcohol online or setting up an alcohol delivery service, you must clearly outline to the relevant authorities the steps you will take to make sure your products don’t end up in the hands of anyone under the age of 18.
+When applying for these licences for the purpose of selling alcohol online or setting up an alcohol delivery service, you must clearly outline to the relevant authorities the steps you will take to make sure your products don’t end up in the hands of anyone under the age of 18.

 Licensing authorities also expect that: